-All offences of academic misconduct will be considered by an Academic Misconduct Panel (AMP) that will be convened in the final week of the Autumn and Spring terms and in the week immediately prior to the main University Examinations Committee meetings.
+All offences of academic misconduct will be considered by an Academic Misconduct Panel (AMP) that will be convened as required to deal with suspected cases of Academic Misconduct as soon as practicable following the raising of concerns by a member of Staff.
 The membership of the AMP shall be:

-- Chair: Head of Academic Quality and Development - Secretary: Academic Registrar - Two senior members of academic staff not involved in the initial student assessment.
+- Chair: Head of Academic Quality and Development - Secretary: Academic Registrar - At least one senior members of academic staff not involved in the initial student assessment.

 Until such time as an AMP has reached a conclusion, no mark or score can, or will, be awarded for the work concerned.
-In the event that a School Examination Board is convened prior to a decision being made by the AMP, the Board's decisions in respect of the whole of the work of the student relating to the module in question will be deferred.
+In the event that anExamination Board is convened prior to a decision being made by the AMP, the Board's decisions in respect of the whole of the work of the student relating to the module in question will be deferred.